Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 > "As a visitor to the site, I want to know what items the shelter needs so I can contribute effectively."

-> "As someone who wants to support the organization financially, I want clear information on how to donate money, so I can contribute easily and confidently."
+> "As someone who wants to support the organisation financially, I want clear information on how to donate money, so I can contribute easily and confidently."

 #### Test Cases: